 3 ears corn, shucked

-1 large red pepper, sliced lengthwise into 3-inch strips
+1 large red pepper, sliced lengthwise into 3-inch strips1 teaspoon plus

 1 bunch curly kale, ribs removed and chopped